 Botanical Name: Tradescantia pallida

 If you've never grown Purple Heart Plant, you may want to add it to your collection.
 It's in the spiderwort family along with the purple-and-silvery green striped Inch Plant, and you'll find it's just as easy to grow.
 T. pallida is also known as Setcreasea purpurea.

 Bunches of rich purple, lance-shaped leaves make this a beautiful house plant year-round.
-Pot it in a small decorative container for an eye-catching table accent.
-Or, hang it in a basket and let the long, sprawling stems cascade over the side.
+Pot Purple Heart Plant in a small decorative container for an eye-catching table accent.
+Or hang it in a basket and let the long, sprawling stems cascade over the side.

 In summer, you can expect small, pink 3-petaled flowers to bloom.
 They grow in the leaf axils, making a stunning contrast to the dark foliage.

 Repot in spring, when you see roots growing through the drainage holes.
 Move up to a pot only 1 or 2 inches (2.5 - 5 cm) larger to give it a little room to grow.
 Use a pot with drainage holes to prevent soggy soil, which leads to root rot.
 Want to use a decorative planter without drainage holes?
 Use it as a cachepot -- just slip a plain nursery pot into the cachepot.
 I put pebbles in the bottom of cachepots to keep the pot above the drainage water.

 Light: Bright light is needed to maintain the dark purple color.
 Some direct sun is fine, but keep your plant shaded from strong summer sun.
 Long spaces between leaves indicate Tradescantia pallida needs more sunlight.

-Fertilizer: Feed monthly in spring and summer with a balanced (10-10-10) liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring or early summer.
 They'll root easily in moist potting mix.